 During a colonoscopy, a colonoscope (a long, flexible, lighted tube) is inserted into the rectum.
 Attached to the device is a small video camera that takes images or video of the large intestine.

-In addition to detecting cancer, a colonoscopy helps us evaluate symptoms, such as abdominal pain, rectal bleeding, constipation, diarrhea or a change in bowel habits.
-We may also use this procedure to perform a biopsy, in which we collect samples of tissues or cells for further analysis.
+The internal lining of the colon is inspected for polyps, ulcers or other abnormalities.
+If polyps exist, they may be removed during the same procedure via a polypectomy.
+In addition to detecting cancer, a colonoscopy helps our physicians evaluate the potential cause of certain symptoms, such as abdominal pain, rectal bleeding, constipation, diarrhea or a change in bowel habits.
+If a lesion is found, we may also use this procedure to perform a biopsy, which involves collecting samples of tissues or cells for further analysis.

 To improve the accuracy of colonoscopy procedure results, the colon must be as clear as possible.
 Patients are given detailed instructions on how to prepare for the procedure by drinking cleansing solution and following a clear-liquid diet for a day.

 A colonoscopy itself typically takes 15 to 60 minutes, though patients should expect to remain onsite for two to three hours, to make time for preparation and recovery.
 Patients are sedated during the procedure to help them relax and tolerate discomfort.
 They may experience pressure, bloating or cramping after the procedure.

 Your doctor will explain the results of the colonoscopy after it is complete.
 If biopsy samples were taken, they will be sent to a pathologist for testing.
 Those results will be available and explained to you as soon as they are ready.